An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Comparative evaluations

 \subsection{Datasets}

 We used all of the datasets in the 2018 UCR Time Series Archive~\cite{UCRArchive2018}.
+Information about each of the datasets is outlined in \nameref{S1_Table}.
 In total, 128 datasets are used, including 9 device, 6 ECG, 2 electrooculography (EOG), 2 electrical penetration graph (EPG), 3 hemodynamics (Hemo), 1 High-Resolution Melting (HRM), 32 object contours from images, 17 motion, 1 power, 30 sensor, 8 simulated, 8 spectro, 4 spectrum, 2 traffic, and 3 trajectory time series.
 The datasets have fixed training sets and test sets.

-The time series are z-normalized so that the smallest value in the training set is -1 and the largest value in the training set is 1.
+The time series are rescaled so that the smallest value in the training set is -1 and the largest value in the training set is 1.
 In addition, datasets that vary in length are zero-padded for batch training and missing values are replaced with zeroes.

-\subsection{Evaluated Network Models}
+\subsection{Evaluated network models}

 In order to evaluate the data augmentation methods, we used a variety of neural network models.
 This includes a 1D VGG, 1D ResNet, MLP, LSTM, BLSTM, and LSTM-FCN, as shown in Fig.~\ref{fig:networks}.
 These networks were chosen due to being state-of-the-art in time series recognition as well as representing a wide range of models with different attributes.